opensearch-project/data-prepper/data-prepper-plugins/geoip-processor/README.md

   - `url` (Required) : Provide URL for all three S3, maxmind URL or local file path.

 - `load_type` (Required) :  Load type used for better performance while enrich the data.
-There are two type load_type are present i.e "in_memory" or "cache".
+There are two type load_type are present i.e "memory_map" or "cache".

 - `cache_size` (Optional) : Used to mention the cache size.
 Default cache size is 2MB.
 Cache size applicable when load_type is cache.